 Her work in this area has focused on the experiences of hard to reach groups marginalised from conflict transitional narratives, processes and institutions.
-She was invited to become a member of an international feminist research team conducting research on the theme of ‘Women and Post-Conflict Transformation: Lessons of the Past, Implications for the Future’ which received United States Institute of Peace funding in 2013.
+She was invited to become a member of an international feminist research team conducting research on the theme of ‘Women and Post-Conflict Transformation: Lessons of the Past, Implications for the Future,’ which received United States Institute of Peace funding in 2013.

-She is currently Primary Investigator on the project LGBTQ Visions of Peace in a Society Emerging from Conflict which received funding from the AHRC in 2015.
+She acted as Primary Investigator on the project LGBTQ Visions of Peace in a Society Emerging from Conflict, which received funding from the AHRC in 2015.
 She is currently Primary Investigator on the project Gendering Constitutional Conversations funded by the Joseph Rowntree Charitable Trust.